Kuch Rang Pyar Ke Aise Bhi: Season 1

-7 Years Later
+7 years later

 Sona is now a successful businesswoman magnate living in Kolkata with her family and six-year-old daughter Suhana, while Dev becomes a casanova, not knowing that he and Sona have a daughter.
-She shifts to Delhi for business purposes and unknowningly buys a portion of Dev's office.
+She shifts to Delhi for business purposes and unknowingly buys a portion of Dev's office.
 Eventually, while befriending Suhana as she and his nephew Golu study in the same school, Dev sees her with Sona and finds the truth about her.
 Dev is overjoyed to know he has a daughter and becomes a loving father to her.
-Sona and Dev decide to stay in each others house for one week each for the sake of Suhana's happiness.
+Sona and Dev decide to stay in each others' house for one week each for the sake of Suhana's happiness.
 Sonakshi's brother Saurav marries Ronita.
-Dev and Sona have a heart to heart talk wherein they admit they were equally responsible for the failure of their marriage.
-They forgive each other and are finally able to let go of they bitterness they held for each other, and become friends.
+Dev and Sona have a heart to heart talk wherein they admit that they were equally responsible for the failure of their marriage.
+They forgive each other and are finally able to let go of the bitterness, they held for each other, and become friends.
 Meanwhile, Ishwari starts liking Sona after saving her from Khatri(a man who had been blackmailing Ishwari by framing her for a crime she did not commit).
 Ishwari finally lets go of her biased view and starts seeing Sona in a new light.
 Reflecting on the past, she realizes her mistakes and apologizes to Sona, and finally accepts her as her own daughter.
 During all this, Dev and Sona realize that they still love each other, and reunite.
 They learn from their past mistakes and build a stable relationship.
 Sonakshi helps Dev correcting his mistakes he had done in those seven years and hence brings all the members of the Dixit family back together.
 She and Dev then find out that Vicky was the main cause for all their misunderstandings, and Dev throws him out of the house.
 Sonakshi gets pregnant again, and Dev is overjoyed that he gets to relive the journey he missed with Suhana.
 Vicky, now a changed man, comes back and apologises, and is welcomed back into the family.
 Sonakshi gives birth to a baby boy named Shubh.

 Season 1 ends on a happy note with Sona giving birth to their second child Shubh, with the entire family united.